anillaghuvarapu/k8sibm/Lab1/README.md

    the pod exposed to the cluster on port 31208.
 This port in the 31000 range is automatically chosen, and could be different for you.

-3. `guestbook` is now running on your cluster, and exposed to the internet.
+1. `guestbook` is now running on your cluster, and exposed to the internet.
     We need to find out where it is accessible.
 The worker nodes running in the container service get external IP addresses.
 Get the workers for your cluster and note one (any one) of the public IPs listed on the `<public-IP>` line.

     ```console
-    $ ibmcloud ks workers $CLUSTER_NAME
+    $ ibmcloud ks workers --cluster $CLUSTER_NAME
     OK
     ID   Public IP    Private IP    Flavor    State    Status   Zone    Version
 	kube-bmt54ghd0i8vpnd5r1a0-usbankikscl-default-0000015e   150.238.6.198   10.93.209.146   b3c.4x16.encrypted   normal   Ready    dal10   1.14.8_1537